 - The court considers making a Placement Order is better for the child than not doing so;

 - The child marries;

 - The child attains the age of 18 years;

-- A Placement Order cancels any Residence Order or Supervision Order in existence at the time the order was made.
+A Placement Order cancels any Child Arrangements Order or Supervision Order in existence at the time the order was made.
 It supersedes any existing Care Order, but does not cancel it.
 A Placement Order can be made at the same time as a Care Order, but the Care Order will not become effective unless the Placement Order is revoked.
-Applications cannot be made for other orders such as residence, supervision, child assessment, prohibited steps, or specific issues orders when a Placement Order is in place, although a court may grant leave to apply for a Residence Order or Special Guardianship Order at the same time as granting leave to oppose an Adoption Order.
-A Placement Order can be varied (transferred) to another local authority on the joint application of both authorities;
+Applications cannot be made for other orders such as Child Arrangements Orders, supervision, child assessment, prohibited steps, or specific issues orders when a Placement Order is in place, although a court may grant leave to apply for a Child Arrangements Order or Special Guardianship Order at the same time as granting leave to oppose an Adoption Order.
+A Placement Order can be varied (transferred) to another local authority on the joint application of both authorities.

 If an adoption agency is authorised to place a child for adoption, any order in relation contact made under the Children Act 1989 ceases to have any effect, and the local authority's duty under the Act to promote contact ceases to apply.
 However Section 26 of ACA2002 is applicable and allows a court to make an order for contact on the application of: